-Here is our list of the six best Unified Endpoint Management tools:
+Here is our list of the seven best Unified Endpoint Management tools:

 - SolarWinds N-central EDITOR’S CHOICE A complete remote monitoring and management platform that is suitable for centralized system management by IT departments or Managed Service Providers.

-- ManageEngine Desktop Central A monitoring, management, and security package for endpoints that includes special tools for managing mobile devices.
+- ManageEngine Desktop Central (FREE TRIAL) A monitoring, management, and security package for endpoints that includes special tools for managing mobile devices.
 It installs on Windows Server or cloud platforms.